HaRVI-Lab/haptic-harness/README.md

 -   Researchers can change harness parameters to meet their needs

 ## Getting Started
-Setting up a new Conda environment through the terminal with the correct dependencies:
+Setting up a new Conda environment through the terminal with the correct list of dependencies:

 **IMPORTANT**: Use this tested cross-platform approach for reliable installation on any system: